zhikangfan-jyd/toploansadviser/content/reviews/credible.md

 stable and reliable if you want a lender to loan you money.

 Your debts play a role too.
 If you have too much debt outstanding now, the personal loan will only add to it.
-The exception to the rule is if you’re using the personal loan to consolidate your credit card debt.
+The exception to the rule is if <a href="/best-consolidation-loans" target="_blank" rel="noopener noreferrer">you’re using the personal loan to consolidate your credit card debt</a>.
 If you will consolidate the debt, your debt-to-income ratio will likely decrease, which would make the personal loan a good thing.

-Just like when you apply with specific lenders yourself, every lender has different qualifying factors.**Applying with Credible allows you to compare rates from multiple lenders with one simple form**.
+Just like when you apply with specific lenders yourself, every lender has different qualifying factors. **Applying with Credible allows you to compare rates from multiple lenders with one simple form**.

 To improve your chances of qualifying, we recommend pulling your credit before applying and fixing any issues.
 Also look